Publications

 The Origins of Serial Sovereign Default

-(joint with Chenzi Xu)
+(joint with SeSe Nguyen and Chenzi Xu)

 Awarded NSF Grant